 A little of the shine has worn off since the original Franco Manca opened to long queues in Brixton Market and first became famous for its sourdough pizza bases.
-There are now a total of nine branches around the capital and more on the way, and no longer is it independently owned.
+There are now a total of eighteen branches around the capital and more on the way, and no longer is it independently owned.
 Still, that slightly sour, salty, chewy Neapolitan base remains, and is one of the best in the city.
 We also like that the top-notch Italian-style produce is sourced from the UK as much as possible.
 A pizza topped with cured Gloucester Old Spot ham, mozzarella and buffalo ricotta with wild mushrooms is elegantly earthy; try it in the Brixton branch for maximum atmosphere.

 Franco Manca, see locations here